Mortdecai (film)

 Mortdecai is a 2015 American action comedy film directed by David Koepp and written by Eric Aronson.
 The film is adapted from the novel series Mortdecai (specifically its 1972 first installment Don't Point that Thing at Me) written by Kyril Bonfiglioli.
 It stars Johnny Depp in the title role and features Gwyneth Paltrow, Ewan McGregor, Olivia Munn, Paul Bettany and Jeff Goldblum.

-Lord Charlie Mortdecai, under crushing debt, goes after a Goya, in hopes of getting out of his insolvency.
+Lord Charlie Mortdecai, under crushing debt, goes after a Goya painting, in hopes of getting out of his insolvency.

 Released by Lionsgate on January 23, 2015, Mortdecai was a box office flop, grossing $47.3 million against its estimated $60 million budget, and was critically panned.